 Physical condition and/or Archaeological potential: shopfronts and offices above.
 It is Federation Free Classical in style, with segmental arched windows on the second floor, rectangular windows on the first floor and a balustraded parapet to the roofline.
 There is a slight projection of the centre portion of the façade, within which are expressed quoins and a triangular pediment above the centre first floor window.
 A suspended awning has been added at first floor level.
 In addition to being an example of Federation Free Classical style, the building is also representative of Sydney retail and commercial buildings of the period.
 In good condition with a high degree of original fabric intact and high potential for restoration.
 Date condition updated:13 Oct 05 Modifications and dates: The building has had several minor modifications primarily confined to the ground floor level shopfronts.
 Further information: Heritage Inventory sheets are often not comprehensive, and should be regarded as a general guide only.
 Inventory sheets are based on information available, and often do not include the social history of sites and buildings.
 Inventory sheets are constantly updated by the City as further information becomes available.
 An inventory sheet with little information may simply indicate that there has been no building work done to the item recently: it does not mean that items are not significant.
 Further research is always recommended as part of preparation of development proposals for heritage items, and is necessary in preparation of Heritage Impact Assessments and Conservation Management Plans, so that the significance of heritage items can be fully assessed prior to submitting development applications.
-Current use: Retail and Wholesale, Streetscape Former use: Retail and Wholesale, Streetscape Retail and Wholesale, Streetscape The "Eora people" was the name given to the coastal Aborigines around Sydney.
+Current use: Retail and Wholesale, Streetscape Former use: Retail and Wholesale, Streetscape History Historical notes: The "Eora people" was the name given to the coastal Aborigines around Sydney.
 Central Sydney is therefore often referred to as "Eora Country".
 Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
 There is no written record of the name of the language spoken and currently there are debates as whether the coastal peoples spoke a separate language "Eora" or whether this was actually a dialect of the Dharug language.
-Remnant bushland in places like Blackwattle Bay retain elements of traditional plant, bird and animal life, including fish and rock oysters. listory The "Eora people" was the name given to the coastal Aborigines around Sydney.
-Central Sydney is therefore often referred to as "Eora Country".
-Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
-There is no written record of the name of the language spoken and currently there are debates as whether the coastal peoples spoke a separate language "Eora" or whether this was actually a dialect of the Dharug language.
-Remnant bushland in places like Blackwattle Bay retain elements of traditional plant, bird and animal life, including fish listory The "Eora people" was the name given to the coastal Aborigines around Sydney.
-Central Sydney is therefore often referred to as "Eora Country".
-Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
-There is no written record of the name of the language spoken and currently there are debates as whether the coastal peoples spoke a separate language "Eora" or whether this was actually a dialect of the Dharug language.
 Remnant bushland in places like Blackwattle Bay retain elements of traditional plant, bird and animal life, including fish and rock oysters.
 With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.
 All cities include many immigrants in their population.
 Aboriginal people from across the state have been attracted to suburbs such as Pyrmont, Balmain, Rozelle, Glebe and Redfern since the 1930s.
-Changes in government legislation in the 1960s provided freedom of movement enabling more listory The "Eora people" was the name given to the coastal Aborigines around Sydney.
-Central Sydney is therefore often referred to as "Eora Country".
-Within the City of Sydney local government area, the traditional owners are the Cadigal and Wangal bands of the Eora.
-There is no written record of the name of the language spoken and currently there are debates as whether the coastal peoples spoke a separate language "Eora" or whether this was actually a dialect of the Dharug language.
-Remnant bushland in places like Blackwattle Bay retain elements of traditional plant, bird and animal life, including fish and rock oysters.
-With the invasion of the Sydney region, the Cadigal and Wangal people were decimated but there are descendants still living in Sydney today.
-All cities include many immigrants in their population.
-Aboriginal people from across the state have been attracted to suburbs such as Pyrmont, Balmain, Rozelle, Glebe and Redfern since the 1930s.
-Changes in government legislation in the 1960s provided freedom of movement enabling more Aboriginal people to choose to live in Sydney.
+Changes in government legislation in the 1960s provided freedom of movement enabling more Aboriginal people to choose to live in Sydney. in government legislation in the 1960s provided freedom of movement enabling more in government legislation in the 1960s provided freedom of movement enabling more Aboriginal people to choose to live in Sydney.
+(Information sourced from Anita Heiss, "Aboriginal People and Place", Barani: